ndt080/staygo-app/README.md

 ### About

 The application is developed using:
-> libraries: google-play/Map, GooglePlay/Auth, OkHttp </br>
+> libraries: play-services-map, play-services-auth, okhttp3 </br>

 The application uses the developed by us on dotnet ASP.Net RESTful api service